Crash Club: Development and release

 Crash Club was developed by Prettygreat, an Australian indie game studio who previously created games such as Land Sliders and Slide the Shakes.
 The game was released on May 10, 2017, for Android and iOS devices, receiving one million downloads within its first week of release.
 In June 2017, an update to Crash Club added new vehicles, another playing area, and a weapon called the Galaxy Gun, along with other gameplay modes such as tournaments, events, and weekly challenges.
 In October 2017, a Halloween update to Crash Club added new antennas, horns, and wheels under the new perk "Halloween".

 Removal and shutdown

-However, on December 15, 2018, Prettygreat may have been acquired by Snapchat for around $8.6 million, resulting in the removal and shutdown of Crash Club and other games made by Prettygreat.
+However, on December 15, 2018, Prettygreat may have been acquired by Snapchat for around $8.6 million, resulting in the removal and shutdown of Crash Club and other games made by Prettygreat from the App Store on iOS and Play Store on Android.